What Does CBD Stand For? And What is CBD Oil?

 There is little to no reputable research on the effects of CBD during pregnancy or while breastfeeding.
 The interest, from a clinical perspective, has been on the effects of TCH because of its psychoactive properties.
-Conclusions from those studies can’t be transferred to CBD for the same reason.
+Conclusions from those studies are not transferrable to CBD for the same reason.

 There are also no verifiable numbers to indicate how many women use CBD during pregnancy.
-But based on anecdotal reports, women who self-report using CBD to ease pain.
+But based on anecdotal reports, women who self-report using CBD to ease the pain.
 And discomfort while pregnant did so infrequently and with no obvious negative effect.

 What Is CBD Oil Drug Testing?

 Drug testing is a fact of life for people with certain jobs.
-Employers often want to ensure employees doing work that involves the public and/or dangerous equipment are not impaired.
+Employers often want to ensure employees doing work that involves the public, and dangerous equipment is not faulty.

 There is no such thing as a standard workplace drug test.
 Therefore, it is uncommon for employers or other interested parties to test for CBD.

-So-called marijuana testing is really a test for TCH.
+So-called marijuana testing is a test for TCH.
 This is reasonable since TCH has psychoactive properties that can impair response time in some people.